t-snyder/tech-blog/_posts/pinned/2024-11-01-dependencies.md

 ## Deploying Prototypes
-The various scripts provided for deploying each of the prototypes are NOT automated scripts.
+The various scripts provided for deploying each of the prototypes **are NOT automated scripts**.
 The bash or sh script portions are designed to be copy/pasted ( generally on a per line/cmd basis ) into a linux terminal.
 There are several reasons for this:
   1. The purpose is learning.
 Explicitly following each step enhances the learning.
   2. In different places the scripts log into a running pod in order to perform certain activities.